 You can see the range of rooms and prices here: 2020 rooms and prices

-Download the July 2020 timetable here: 2020 Writing Retreat timetable (the January 2021 timetable is likely to be the same, but we will publish an updated outline in autumn 2020).
+Download the draft timetable here: 2020 Writing Retreat timetable (likely to be the same in 2021, but we will publish an updated outline in autumn 2020).

 Rooms are priced according to whether they have en suite bathrooms, or are sharing a bathroom with one or two other rooms.
 Most rooms will have a private desk.
 There will also be desks and tables to write at in a shared living-room exclusive to the retreat.

 Six of the rooms have double or twin beds, so can accommodate couples or friends who wish to share a room and pay a double-occupancy rate.